 Centrelink (Secretary) initiated review

 Centrelink may review an FA decision where there is sufficient reason to do so.
 The delegated officer may affirm, vary or set aside the original decision.
 This includes deemed refusals, where Centrelink has neither made a determination nor refused the original application for ACCS (child wellbeing) (2.8.1.50) or (temporary financial hardship) (2.8.3.40) within 28 days after the day of application.
-Centrelink will undertake a Secretary initiated review in circumstances where an application has:
+Centrelink will undertake a Secretary initiated review in circumstances where an application:

-• been made and received
+• has been made and received

 • meets the 'form and manner' requirement, and